Have you received a Wage Garnishment notice from the IRS recently?

 If you receive a wage garnishment notice from the IRS, get in touch with a tax resolution expert immediately.
-The professional tax attorneys at Defense Tax Group negotiate with the IRS on your behalf and arrive at an agreement with them.
+The professional tax attorneys at Defense Tax Partners negotiate with the IRS on your behalf and arrive at an agreement with them.
 They make sure that the wage garnishment is not put in place.

 Remember: Before garnishing your wages, the IRS first demands payment for the tax liability.
 You should respond to that immediately.
 If you fail to do that, only then they send a final notice of intent for garnishing your wages and give you a deadline of 30 days to respond.

 Understand this: The IRS does not really like wage garnishments, as it is a very expensive process for them to carry out.
 It requires a lot of paperwork and it’s something they would rather do without.

 Take advantage of this and find a way to get a wage garnishment release.
 Here’s how to do this.

 #1: File your taxes on time every year.
 If you are good with the IRS, the IRS is good with you.
 No reason to worry about wage garnishment.

 #2: If you get a notice from the IRS on your unpaid tax liability, go ahead and make the payment as soon as possible.
 Do whatever it takes – get a loan from a friend or sell an asset.
 Just pay off the IRS, this will save you a lot of trouble in the future.